Distance: 4½ miles

-At Stratford High Street there's a diversion in place — after crossing the road, turn left and then take a right along Blaker Road.
+At Stratford High Street cross the road, turn left and then take a right along Blaker Road.

 To the left are some steps down to the towpath along the Bow Back River (as well as mallards, moorhens and coots, keep an eye out for sand martins which nest in holes in the concrete banks).

-Turn right to cross the bridge over the river – you’ll now be on the same diversion currently being used by walkers on the Lea Valley Walk which will take you past Pudding Mill Lane station, under the train-tracks and back onto the Greenway next to the Olympic Stadium.
-If you're in need of some sustenance, the Moka East Café at the View Tube is just to your right.
+Turn right to cross the bridge over the river – you’ll now be on part of the route for the Lea Valley Walk which will take you past Pudding Mill Lane station, under the train-tracks and back onto the Greenway next to the Olympic Stadium.
+If you're in need of some sustenance, check out the View Tube Cafe.

 From here, the Greenway continues along the bridge over the River Lea, where you get to see a couple of sewage pipes to the left (to the right is Old Ford Lock).
 After the bridge, the path leads onto Wick Lane which is where the Greenway ends.
 Victoria Park isn’t far away, and the nearest station is Hackney Wick.